Convair F-102 Delta Dagger: Introduction to service

+By 1960, the Air Defense Command (ADC) had F-102 Delta Daggers in service.
+Throughout the 1960s, a considerable number of the ADC's TF-102s and F-102s were stationed at Perrin AFB, Texas, for the purpose of training new F-102 pilots.
+They also provided platform training on flight characteristics of delta-winged aircraft for pilots who were destined to fly the B-58 Hustler bomber for the Strategic Air Command (SAC).

-The Air Defense Command had F-102 Delta Daggers in service in 1960 and the type continued to serve in large numbers with both Air Force and Air National Guard units well into the 1970s.
+The type continued to serve in large numbers with both Air Force and Air National Guard units well into the 1970s.
 George W. Bush, later President of the United States, flew the F-102 in the 147th Fighter Interceptor Group based at Ellington AFB in Houston, Texas as part of his Texas Air National Guard service from 1968 to 1972.

 Vietnam War service

 The F-102 served in the Vietnam War, flying fighter patrols and serving as bomber escorts.
 A total of 14 aircraft were lost in Vietnam: one to air-to-air combat, several to ground fire and the remainder to accidents.

 Initially, F-102 detachments began to be sent to bases in Southeast Asia in 1962 after radar contacts detected by ground radars were thought to possibly be North Vietnamese Vietnam People's Air Force (VPAF) Il-28 "Beagle" bombers – considered to be a credible threat in that time period.
 The F-102s were sent to Thailand and other nearby countries to intercept these aircraft if they threatened South Vietnam.

 Later on, Boeing B-52 Stratofortress strikes, codenamed "Arc Light", were escorted by F-102s based in the theater.
 It was during one of these missions that an F-102 was shot down by a VPAF Mikoyan-Gurevich MiG-21 using an AA-2 Atoll heat-seeking missile.
 The MiGs approached undetected, and one of the F-102s was hit by an air-to-air missile, which did not explode immediately, but remained lodged in the aft end of the aircraft, causing stability problems.
 As the pilot reported the problem to his wingman, the wingman observed the damaged Delta Dagger explode in midair, killing the pilot.
 This was the only air-to-air loss for the F-102 during the Vietnam War.
 The other F-102 pilot fired AIM-4 missiles at the departing MiG-21s, but no hit was recorded.